Dieykon/pagina-web/_tabs/about.md

 - Responsible for project delivery and production support on a small account of 8 team members
 - Led implementation of the transition of critical legacy part of an application to modern web-based architectures
-- Designed and implemented the core of client and server-side code for building, configuring and displaying complex filters
+- Designed and implemented the core of client and server-side code for building, configuring, and displaying complex filters
 - Developed high-performant search service based on Open Data Protocol (OData) to search items stored in FAST Search backend
-- Developed a few web-services to import data from different formats under supervision from senior developers
+- Developed a few web services to import data from different formats under the supervision of senior developers
-- Implemented unified module for synchronizing multimedia data between devices based on Windows Mobile, Symbian(S60), Nokia Series 40 and desktop application on Windows
+- Implemented a unified module for synchronizing multimedia data between devices based on Windows Mobile, Symbian(S60), Nokia Series 40, and desktop applications on Windows

 ---

 **Software Engineer** / _Solpro, Russia_ / _JUNE 2006 – SEPTEMBER 2007_

 - Increased performance of the internal quality control system by more than 30% by using the latest ASP.NET Framework and getting rid of obsolete not optimal code
-- Have redesigned user interface of the internal quality control system to help employees working with the system by replacing and optimizing user interface components
+- Have redesigned the user interface of the internal quality control system to help employees working with the system by replacing and optimizing user interface components

 ### Education